evanaze/Crypto_stochvol/README.md

 ## Usage
 This program is tested with Python version 3.7.
 Required packages are [gdax](https://github.com/csko/gdax-python-api) and [numpy](https://numpy.org).
-Run `python 3 src/main.py` to execute.
+Run `python3 src/main.py` to execute.
 You will be guided through the program.

 ## Future Work
 * Modify for suggested portfolio optimization and tracking.